Get to know your guide-

-Whether it's your first time to Charleston or you have been vacationing here for 20 years, we take pride in giving you and your party a fun, safe, unique and memorable experience on the water.
+Whether it's your first time to Charleston or you have been vacationing here for 20 years, I take pride in giving you and your party a fun, safe, unique, private and memorable experience on the water.

 Your Guide - Capt.
 Jim Hutson